Audrey Henshall: Early textiles

+While working as Assistant Curator at the National Museum of Antiquities of Scotland, Audrey developed an interest in prehistoric and later textiles.
 Much of her work on textiles was published in the 1950s and 1960s.
 In this she was encouraged by the expert Grace Crowfoot with whom she co-authored several articles.
 Her work on the Gunnister Man's 300-year-old clothing found in a peat bog in Shetland attracted wide interest as did her identification of colours used in centuries-old textiles.
 The tartan pattern discovered at Dungiven led to the revival of "an authentic early 17th century tartan".
 Descriptions of early textiles and clothing designs arising from her forensic examination have been said to be amongst her "most fascinating work".